teh-cmc/go-internals/chapter2_interfaces/README.md

 While sticking a scalar value into an interface is not something that happens that often in practice, it can be a costly operation for various reasons, and as such it's important to be aware of the machinery behind it.

-Speaking of cost, we've mentionned that the compiler implements various tricks to avoid allocating in some specific situations; we'll close this section with a quick look at 3 of those tricks.
+Speaking of cost, we've mentioned that the compiler implements various tricks to avoid allocating in some specific situations; we'll close this section with a quick look at 3 of those tricks.

 **Interface trick 1: Byte-sized values**